“The Sound of Sunshine”

 Choose from the following activities:

-- Listening Listen to the song while reading the lyrics below, which are punctuated and annotated to facilitate comprehension.
+• Listening Listen to the official audio-only video while reading the lyrics below, which are punctuated and annotated to facilitate comprehension.
 Intended for nonprofit educational purposes only.

 sound of sunshine, lyrics.docx sound of sunshine, lyrics.pdf

-- Post-Listening Watch the official video.
+• Listening Watch the official video.
 It is not appropriate for all classrooms, so previewing is advised.
-A live performance, without the beach scenes, is appropriate for all classrooms.
+A live performance at a Seattle radio station is appropriate for all classrooms.
+Also recommended is the Spanish/English version of this song.
+(Preview all the way to the end of the video to be sure it is appropriate for your class.)

-- Post-Listening Write a Walking Dictation.
-(For step-by-step directions for a Walking Dictation, please see Activity #7: Walking Lyrics-Dictation.)
+• Writing Write a Walking Dictation.
+(For step-by-step directions for a Walking Dictation, please see Activity 7: Walking Lyrics-Dictation.)
 Below is the student worksheet with nine phrases missing from the song (a cloze exercise), as well as a printout of the missing phrases for the teacher to post around the room.

 sound of sunshine, cloze ex.docx sound of sunshine, cloze ex.pdf